Bob Forrest: Other endeavors

 In 2010, Forrest began hosting a weekly radio show, All Up In The Interweb, which aired on Internet radio station indie1031.com.

 On October 1, 2013, Forrest released Running with Monsters: A Memoir, which chronicles his life in the Los Angeles music scene.
 It was co-written by Michael Albo.

 On April 5, 2023, it was announced that Forrest, along with Anthony Kiedis and Ron Burkle, had formed the production company Said and Done Entertainment.
-Its first project will be an animated series titled Hellicious.
-Forrest will serve as an executive producer on the series.
+Their first project will be an animated series for TBS called Hellicious which is based on the comic book of the same name.
+Forrest will also serve as an executive producer on the series.

 Personal life and legacy

-Forrest, who was good friends with River Phoenix, was one of the people to see the actor alive the night he died of a drug overdose in 1993.
-Twenty years after Phoenix's death, Forrest said Phoenix was staying with John Frusciante and that the two went on heavy drug binges that Forrest also was involved.
+Forrest was good friends with River Phoenix and was one of the last people to see the actor alive the night he died of a drug overdose in 1993.
+Twenty years after Phoenix's death, Forrest opened up about the actor's final days and hours.
+Forrest said Phoenix was staying with John Frusciante and that the two went on heavy drug binges that Forrest also was involved in.
 Forrest was with Phoenix at The Viper Room the night of his death.
 Forrest said Phoenix informed him he was overdosing and that Forrest told him he wasn't, and that Phoenix told him he was feeling better.
 But moments later, Phoenix collapsed outside the club and went into convulsions.
 He was pronounced dead shortly later at the hospital.
 "I still have guilt that I dismissed his worries so casually," Forrest said.
 He said at the time that even though he showed empathy and concern, he too was a junkie, which is why he didn't discuss this; he was fearful of drawing legal attention towards himself and others for their drug issues and involvement.

 Forrest is the subject of Bob and the Monster, a documentary about his music career and battles with drug addiction.
-The documentary was released in March 2011 and showcased on the film festival circuit.
+The documentary was released in March 2011 and was showcased on the film festival circuit.